 Hurley soon found she couldn’t tear herself away from shelter work, however, and after graduation from veterinary school in 1999, immediately went to work as a shelter veterinarian.
 Hurley loved that job too but in 2001 couldn’t resist the opportunity to return to UC Davis to become the first in the world to undertake a residency in Shelter Medicine.

-During her three year residency, Hurley investigated and characterized one of the first documented outbreaks of Virulent Systemic Feline Calicivirus.
-Hurley has built on this experience with extensive research on feline upper respiratory infection in the multi-cat environment, other emerging or re-emerging diseases affecting dogs and cats in shelters, and the relationship between housing, health, wellness and adoption for shelter animals.
+During her residency, Dr. Hurley investigated and characterized one of the first documented outbreaks of Virulent Systemic Feline Calicivirus.
+Hurley has built on this experience with extensive research on diseases affecting dogs and cats in shelters, and the relationship between housing, health, wellness and adoption for shelter animals.
 Following completion of the residency, Hurley became the director of the UC Davis Koret Shelter Medicine Program.

-Hurley’s research interests include welfare of confined dogs and cats, humane and effective strategies to manage community cats, and infectious disease (especially strategies for prevention).
+Hurley’s research interests include welfare of confined dogs and cats, humane and effective strategies to manage community cats, and infectious disease prevention.
 She will always love shelter work because it has the potential to improve the lives of so many animals and the people who work so hard to care for them.

 Scherk, M. A., R. B. Ford, Gaskell, R.M.
 Hartmann, K., Hurley, K.F., Lappin, M.R., Levy, J.K., Little, S.E., Nordone, S.K., Sparkes, A.H.
 (2013).
 “2013 AAFP Feline Vaccination Advisory Panel Report.”
 J Feline Med Surg 15(9): 785-808.